 We have assembled a powerful team of the UK’s leading solicitors and barristers reinforced with the financial resources and tested expertise of American class action lawyers to ensure that your case is aggressively litigated against Bayer.

 We are passionate about winning this group action!
-Pogust Goohead’s American partners currently represent over 1,500 women in the United States who have received Essure implants and have already won over $1 billion of compensation for consumers in similar cases.
+Pogust Goodhead’s American partners currently represent over 1,500 women in the United States who have received Essure implants and have already won over $1 billion of compensation for consumers in similar cases.

 We operate on a no-win, no-fee basis, and unlike other law firms, we cap our fees and aim to secure the maximum compensation owed to you for your pain and suffering and financial losses.
 We do everything for you and make your claim simple.

-Pogust Goohead understands that no amount of money can repair bodies, broken families or the loss of loved ones that has resulted from Essure complications.
+Pogust Goodhead understands that no amount of money can repair bodies, broken families or the loss of loved ones that has resulted from Essure complications.
 In many cases, compensation can pay for the extensive treatments and multiple repair surgeries needed to survive and improve your quality of life.
 For many of our clients, compensation is more than money: it’s public vindication that the medical community should have listened to you and taken your concerns seriously.
 It’s a way to hold Essure’s manufacturer to account and save other women from being harmed in the future.